-Undergraduate courses: Frequently asked questions
+Frequently asked questions

-1. I applied to Sheffield Medical School but have not received an acknowledgement to say that you have received my application.
+I applied to Sheffield Medical School but have not received an acknowledgement to say that you have received my application.

 Providing that you have been issued with a UCAS number after submitting your application to UCAS rest assured that we will have received your application in the office.
-The University sends out central acknowledgments of receipt, if you have not received this, please contact the Applicant Information Desk.
+The University sends out central acknowledgments of receipt, if you have not received this, please contact the Admissions Service.

-2. I submitted my application to UCAS before the closing date but have still not heard the outcome of my application.
+I submitted my application to UCAS before the closing date but have still not heard the outcome of my application.
 When might I expect to hear?

 We start processing applications once the application deadline has passed in mid-October.
-Applicants that are to be invited to interview will be notified directly by email between 12th and 18th November 2018.
-Applicants who are not going to be invited to interview will be notified via UCAS that their application has been unsuccessful in December 2018.
-Our selection process will run to the timetable shown on the page What Happens to your Applications.
+Applicants that are to be invited to interview will be notified directly by email between 11th and 15th November 2019.
+Applicants who are not going to be invited to interview will be notified via UCAS that their application has been unsuccessful in December 2019.
+Our selection process will run to the timetable shown earlier on the page.

-3. Can I send you any additional information to go with my application form?
+Can I send you any additional information to go with my application form?

 The Medical School will not normally consider additional information not included in the UCAS form when deciding which candidates to invite to attend Multiple Mini-Interviews.
 However, if you have any extenuating circumstances or health problems that we need to be aware of when assessing your application you may send additional information about this directly to us.
 We will then ensure that it is matched with your application.
-If you have extenuating circumstances or health problems that we need to be aware of, you are encouraged to submit a Disrupted Studies Form.
+If you have extenuating circumstances or health problems that we need to be aware of, you are encouraged to submit a Disrupted Studies form.

-4. Do you score the UCAS Personal Statement?
+Do you score the UCAS Personal Statement?